SeanYooon/Data-Analysis-Portfolio-/README.md

 **Results:** Through Python functions, comprehensive data analysis, visualization, and machine learning model development were conducted, resulting in a robust predictive model capable of accurately forecasting Falcon 9 first stage landing outcomes.

-### Tech Store Sales Analysis
+###  Housing price prediction

-**Goal:** To examine the sales history of the store and extract insights on its performance, as well as to identify potential improvements that can be implemented.
+**Goal:** To make a best prediciton for the close test housing data set.

 **Code:** [`Tech Store Sales Analysis.ipynb`](https://github.com/tiannaparris/PortfolioProjects/blob/main/Tech%20Store%20Sales%20Analysis.ipynb)

-**Description:** The dataset contains a list of sales records.
-The records include the products for sale and order information(order id, order date, price, quantity ordered and purchase address).
-The project includes the following steps: data loading, data cleaning and preprocessing, EDA (exploratory data analysis), analyzing sales data and hypothesis testing.
+**Description:** This project focuses on leveraging machine learning techniques to predict the sale price (in USD) of residential properties in Connecticut, based on sales data encompassing 995,644 properties sold between 2019 and 2020.
+The dataset includes properties sold for less than $10,000,000.
+The training set constitutes 20% of the data, while the private leaderboard comprises 50% of the testing set.
+Covariates such as List_Year indicate the year of property listing, and Date_Recorded denotes the completion date of the sale.
+Additionally, the Address covariate contains the street name of the property, with street numbers suppressed.

-**Skills:** data cleaning, data analysis, hypothesis testing, data visualization.
+**Skills:** data cleaning, data analysis, data visualization, data imputation, meachine learning

-**Technology:** Python, Pandas, Matplotlib.
+**Technology:** R, tidyverse, glmnet, Xgboost

 **Results:** Python functions that calculated and visually presented the sales data by month, city, and the most commonly sold items.
 Additionally, the reasons for the high frequency of these items being sold were analyzed and provided as insights.